 It turns out that this clause is enforced – perhaps not all the time, but it does definitely happen and you obviously have no recourse.
-(EDIT: take a look in the comments to this article for examples of people who had this happen to them, even though other feedback suggests that Hilton is trying to stop this happening.)

 The obvious way around this, if travelling with someone else, is to book the reward nights from one account and put the cash nights through the other persons account.
 This may cause issues if one person has status and the other does not, since you may lose status benefits on the ‘cash’ nights.

 If you are travelling solo, you could still try the same thing – book the cash nights from the Hilton Honors account of another person for 2 guests and add a note saying that you will be the second guest.

 You would need to check out and check in again, but this would purely be a token gesture at the front desk.
 You wouldn’t need to actually pack up and leave the first room.

 What this rule means is that trying to get an enhanced room on a reward night by starting your stay with a paid cash night in a better room is going to come at a cost – the loss of points for your room rate on that first night.